freva-org/freva-nextgen/_sources/APIRef.rst.txt

                              ``model`` etc.

     :statuscode 200: no error
-    :statuscode 400: no entries found for this query
     :statuscode 422: invalid query parameters
     :resheader Content-Type: ``text/plain``: `stream` providing a list of data files or locations that match the search criteria.